Learning Center

 November 02, 2013

-ANSWER: Like all types of writing, purpose and audience impact the message.
-Consequently, the answer to this question doesn’t have a definitive yes or no response.
+Like all types of writing, purpose and audience impact the message.
+Consequently, there is not a definitive always or never to using I or you in persuasive or argumentative writing.
 It will depend on the piece.
 Here are some guidelines that may help in making such a decision.

 Initial opinion pieces, as taught in the primary grades, are typically written from a first-person viewpoint.